Here's what's happening.

 Do You Need a Ballast for LED Lights?

 The water fountain spigot kind of acts like a ballast in this situation.
 A ballast regulates the current that’s coming at a lamp.
 It gives an initial burst just to get things going, then it makes sure the electric current is controlled and steady.
 Not getting the lamp’s shoes all wet.
-A ballast for LED lights is not required – instead a driver is required.
+A ballast for Light Emitting Diode (LED) lights is not required – instead a driver is required.

 There are two types of ballasts we deal with for existing fluorescent lights- magnetic and electronic.
 The difference is the mechanism they use to transform the incoming voltage.

 - Magnetic ballasts – heavier than bad news on a rainy day.
 Average 3.5 lbs.
 These bad boys are also why you associate a “humming” noise with fluorescent lights – they have a transformer consisting of a magnetic core and wire wrapped around it.

 - Electronic ballasts – use solid state circuitry to operate – no hum.
 Lighter and more efficient, they have been encouraged by energy efficient legislation dating back to the late 80s.

 Alright so now that we know fluorescent lamps are like toddlers that need their food blended before they can eat it, what about LED lamps?

 “LEDs are from the future!
 Surely they don’t need an archaic metaphoric blender!”, you say.
 LED lamps and fixtures use a different type of power source, in what is referred to as an LED driver.
 The driver converts electricity to DC, which is required for the diodes to operate.